- Search for a Leaflet

 How should I give fluoxetine?

-Capsules should be swallowed with a glass of water, milk or juice.
+Capsules should be swallowed with a glass of water or juice.
 Your child should not chew the capsule.

 Dispersible (Olena) tablets can be swallowed whole with a glass of water or fruit juice.
 Your child should not chew the tablet.
 You can disperse the tablet in water.
-Your doctor or pharmacist will tell you how much liquid to use, and how much to give your child.
+Your doctor or pharmacist will tell you how much liquid to use.
 Make sure your child drinks it all straight away.
-Do not crush the tablet.
+Do not crush these tablets.

 Liquid medicine: Measure out the right amount using a medicine spoon or oral syringe.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.